 Broadly speaking, hydroponics is the method of growing plants by suspending the roots in oxygenated water instead of in soil.
 Nutrients are added to the water, creating the nutrient solution.
-This nutrient solution contains known quantities of nutrients, and can be adjusted as needed when conditions change.
+This nutrient solution contains known quantities of nutrients and can be adjusted as needed when conditions change.

 Grow media – such as clay pellets, coconut fiber, and growstones – are used to support, aerate and retain the nutrient solution in the root zone.
-Since growing plants typically use soil as a medium, the most notable change to hydroponic growing is the absence of any soil.
+Since growing plants typically use soil as a medium, the most notable change to hydroponic growing in the absence of any soil.

 History of Hydroponics

 Although hydroponic growing may seem like a new concept, it is not.
 Many believe the first use of hydroponic principles were employed in the beautiful vertical terraces of The Hanging Gardens of Babylon (one of the Seven Wonders of the Ancient World) circa 600 BC.
 Later, during the 10th and 11th centuries, Aztecs used hydroponic methods to convert marshy wetlands into arable farmland, helping to feed their enormous population despite the less than ideal soil growing condition.

 In the early 20th century, Dr. William Frederick, an academic at the University of Berkley, pioneered research in hydroponic growing, and coined the term “hydroponics.”
 Gericke proved to his skeptical colleagues that plants could, in fact, grow effectively in solutions of nutrients and water, and without the need for soil.